Getting started with Google Security Operations SOAR

 In order to visually present the entities and their connection in the platform, there is a configuration process of the ontology that involves mapping and modelling.
 During this process, you select the visual representation of alerts and the Entities that should be extracted from it.

-Google Security Operations SOAR provides basic Ontology rules for most popular SIEM products out-of-the-box.
+Google SecOps SOAR provides basic Ontology rules for most popular SIEM products out-of-the-box.

-How to create Entities in Google Security Operations SOAR:
+How to create Entities in Google SecOps SOAR:

-The process of mapping and modeling allows you to create the entities related to a specific model family and to visualize the connections between them in a case.
+The process of mapping and modeling let you create the entities related to a specific model family and to visualize the connections between them in a case.

 By mapping and modelling we can define the entity properties such as what defines if an entity is internal or external is the configuration in the settings and if its malicious or not by the product we run in the playbook.
-The mapping and modeling is more for what is source, what is time, types etc.
+The mapping and modeling is more for what is source, what is time and types.

 The mapping and modeling occurs once during the first time it is ingested and from then on the rules will run on each case inserted that is relevant to it.